 1. TOPIC SWITCHEROO

 Here’s how this works.
 You and your narcissist are in the middle of a conversation; it’s going well until you disagree, or present facts, that contradict the narcissist’s point of view.
-The narcissist knows that your facts are indisputable, and you have the upper-hand, so to gain control of the conversation, and win the argument, the narcissist will deviate into a tangent of verbal vomit, attempting to hoodwink you, and pull the ole’ topic switcheroo.
-Before you know it, you’re discussing something totally unrelated to the original conversation, and you find yourself in defensive mode about some issue the two of you disagreed on last year.
+The narcissist knows that your facts are indisputable, and you have the upper-hand, so to gain control of the conversation, and win the argument; the narcissist will deviate into a tangent of verbal vomit, attempting to hoodwink you and pull the ole’ topic switcheroo.
+Before you know it, you’re discussing something completely unrelated to the original conversation, and you find yourself in defensive mode about some issue the two of you disagreed on last year.

 2. THE BLAME GAME

 Blame shifting is usually a tactic used subsequently to the Topic Switcheroo.
 The narcissist, like a magician, successfully changes the topic, and diverts your attention, by pointing the finger at you, and you suddenly find yourself on the defensive end of the conversation stick.
 The narcissist will raise questions about any and all of your real or perceived faults, and pummel you.
-You, in turn, instinctively defend yourself, and the narcissist, just like Houdini, makes the original topic of their bad behavior disappear, and escapes having to take any accountability for their actions.
+You, in turn, instinctively defend yourself, and the narcissist, just like Houdini, makes the original topic of their bad behavior disappear and escapes having to take any accountability for their actions.
 Meanwhile, you’re tricked into taking on the defensive position, and accused and blamed, for creating problems and drama in the relationship.

 In contrast, emotionally healthy people don’t use projection when they’re on the defensive.
-When and if they resort to character assignation, their comments more closely resemble the truth, and tend to resemble slander.
+When and if they resort to character assignation, their comments more closely resemble the truth and tend to resemble slander.
 Not the outright lies that characterize projection.

 4. TURNING UP THE VOLUME